As a child, Edwin's mom told him, "If you want to eat, you should cook it yourself." And that's exactly what he's been doing ever since.

 What Is Adobo?

 Adobo is a very typical Filipino dish.
-Interestingly, the dish actually originated in Spain, but it has since spread to the Philippines as well as Latin America.
+Interestingly, the dish originated in Spain, but it has since spread to the Philippines and Latin America.
 Specifically, adobo refers to the marinade of spices and vinegar that is used to help preserve meat.
 In the Philippines, we created our own version of that marinade by adding soy sauce.

 Traditionally, this dish is made with chicken, but there are many variations.
 You can include pork, potatoes, and other ingredients, as well.
 In this recipe, we will use squid.